-Card #61 – ”Don Your Fool’s Cap” from the Creative Whack Pack
+Card #61 – ”Ask A Wise Fool” from the Creative Whack Pack

 Available on the iOS App Store and as a physical deck of cards

-Donning your Fool’s cap puts you in your “best thinking self.”
+Donning your Wise Fool’s cap puts you in your “best thinking self.”

 You become less dogmatic and more playful.